balderdashy/sails-docs/reference/Command-Line-Tool.md

 info: New app created!
 ````
+Also available is the \-\-linker flag.
+This will create your app using automatic asset linking (and we all know what that means)

 ### sails generate
 Once inside your app's root directory, the generate argument can be used to create models and controllers for the app.
 There are three ways to do this.